What is a urinary tract infection?

 Normal urine is sterile and contains fluids, salts and waste products and it should be free from bacteria, viruses and fungi.
 An infection occurs when bacteria cling to the urethra and travel upwards towards the bladder, where they multiply quickly.

 If your child is experiencing any of the symptoms listed below, see your provider.
-If your child has had recurrent UTIs, please have your child evaluated in the Urology clinic at Children’s Hospital Colorado.
+If your child has had recurrent UTIs, please have your child evaluated in the Urology Program at Children's Hospital Colorado.

 Most infections are caused by an organism known as Escherichia coli (E. coli), which is normally found in the colon (bowel).